Skip to content

 This content will be rendered in the PDF.
 You can include text,

-images, and any other HTML content that can be rendered by the
+images, tables, and any HTML that the browser can render.

 </p>